Byfield National Park, Farnborough, QLD © Tourism and Events Queensland

 There are many reasons you might take a gap year.
 A gap year offers new experiences, new friendships, a new perspective and memories you’ll never forget.

 Australia’s working holiday visas are a part of the Australian Government’s Working Holiday Maker Program - a cultural exchange program which allows young travellers to have an extended holiday and earn money as they travel.
 A working holiday visa is a requirement if you want to stay in Australia longer than a tourist visa allows, or if you want the right to work during your holiday.

 Australia offers two different working holiday visas: a Working Holiday Visa (subclass 417) and a Work and Holiday Visa (subclass 462).
-United States citizens between the ages of 18-30 are eligible for the Work and Holiday Visa (subclass 462).
+Your eligibility will depend on your citizenship, so check the Australian Home Affairs website for more information.

 What can I expect from a year in Australia?

 There’s a huge array of experiences you can have in Australia, but one thing’s for sure - you can expect an adventure.

 On a working holiday, you’re bound to discover Australia’s stunning scenery and wildlife.
 Queensland is home to the Great Barrier Reef, where you’ll snorkel with vibrant schools of fish.
 On Rottnest Island you can snap a selfie with a smiling quokka, or head to the Northern Territory which boasts national parks with otherworldly landscapes.

 You can also immerse yourself in a new way of life.
 The ocean, the desert, food and friendship all play enormous roles in the Australian way of life.
 Find yourself sharing a beer at a brewery in Brisbane, cheering with fans at a game of cricket or learning to surf with a wave-loving local.